 How to Grow a Cucumber in a Bottle

-If you enjoy novelties, growing a cucumber in a bottle is just the thing for you.
-With a little work and patience, you can grow a full sized cucumber in a bottle that can't be removed without breaking the bottle.
-Although there is no magic involved in this old timer's trick - it does make an interesting conversation piece.
+If you enjoy novelties, growing a cucumber in a bottle may be just the thing for you.
+With a little patience, you can grow a full-size cucumber in a bottle that can't be removed without breaking the bottle.
+Although there is no magic involved in this old-timer's trick you will create a great conversation piece.

 - Slip a tiny cucumber into the bottle being careful not to damage the vine.
 You may wish to add a strip of tape to prevent the cucumber from slipping out, but use caution not to get the tape on either the cucumber or the vine.

-- Cover the bottle with vines to shade it from direct sunlight, otherwise the interior of the bottle will heat up and cook your cucumber.
+- Cover the bottle with vines to shade it from direct sunlight.
+Leaving the bottle exposed to direct sunlight will cause the interior to heat up on sunny days and will cook you cucumber.

 - Water your cucumber plant every few days to keep the soil evenly moist - using care not to get water in the bottle.
-If the bottle fills with water, you cucumber will rot.
-Cucumber plants need plenty of water when producing fruit.
+If the bottle fills with water, gently pour the water out of the bottle.
+Too much moisture inside the bottle may cause your cucumber to rot.

 - Monitor the growth of the cucumber carefully to make sure it doesn't get overly ripe.
-Your goal is to grow a crisp green cucumber - not a yellow one.
-Cucumbers grow quickly and yours should be ready for harvesting in 7 to 10 days.
+Your goal is to grow a crisp, green cucumber - not a yellow one.
+Cucumbers grow quickly and yours should be ready for harvesting in few days.

 - Cut the cucumber from the vine when it reaches the desired size.
 The cucumber will slip further inside the bottle leaving your visitors wondering how it got there.

 - You can pickle your cucumber, if preferred, by following your favorite pickle recipe and processing the sealed bottle in a boiling water bath.
-Pickled cucumbers can be kept as a showpiece for years - whereas a fresh cucumber will last a few days.
+Pickled cucumbers can be kept as a showpiece for years - whereas a fresh cucumber will only last a few days.
+If you intend to pickle your cucumber make sure the bottle can be sealed and processed properly.